Santa Ynez Stakes: History

 Since 2011 the event has been held on the dirt track.

 In 2018 Midnight Bisou as a maiden having her third start won the event convincingly by 4 1/2 lengths.
 Although Midnight Bisou did not win any honors the following year she won seven graded events and was crowned US Champion Older Dirt Female Horse for 2019.

 Since 2013 the event is part of the Road to the Kentucky Oaks.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.